 My immune system is compromised, and as such, I do not get sick like an normal person, I get much sicker, for much longer.

 Living with pain, absolute exhaustion and sleeping difficulties are part of my every day life.
 The research said that missing even one hour of sleep can make a difference to our immune system.
 In the case of autoimmune illness, on the best of days, even with the best sleep, our immune systems are not functioning the way it was meant to.

-For a healthy individual, the immune system is a network of cells and tissues throughout your body that work together to defend you from invasion and infection.
+For a healthy individual, the immune system is a network of cells and tissues throughout your body that works together to defend you from invasion and infection.
 For an autoimmune disease sufferer, the immune system is a network of cells and tissues throughout your body that work together to attack the thyroid, heart, brain, nerves, muscles, skin, eyes, joints, lung, kidneys, glands, digestive tract, blood vessel.
 It barely has any time to defend the system from real invasions and infections.
-If this wasn’t enough, it also causes sleeping issues.
+If this wasn’t enough, it also causes sleep issues.

 Do you see the vicious circle here?

 According to the study, just an hour of lost sleep can cause cellular damage.
 Well, thanks.
 As if I didn’t have enough going wrong with my health already.

 So what is a person with an autoimmune illness supposed to do?